 I always finish styling my hair with a tiny dollop of this glossing creme on the ends to keep them shiny, soft, and add a bit of moisture back in!
 However, a little update since I did this shoot a few weeks ago… (Just to be fully transparent!)
 My hair colorist and I are currently trying to figure out why my ends are turning brassy faster than they used to.
 I’ve stopped using all products and oils that have any sort of amber hue to them to try to eliminate it and figure out what’s causing it.
 This product is hardly colored at all, but it does have a tiny bit of shimmery sheen so I’ve discontinued using it to see if it makes a difference.
 If you have a natural hair color, prefer warmer blonde tones, or have darker hair, you shouldn’t worry.
 I really do love this product and hope it’s not the problem for me!

 In the meantime, I’m searching for a new styling creme that’s super moisturizing without any hint of hue.
-This one, this one, this one, this one, this one, and this one are all on my list to take a look at (mainly to see product color) and start testing!
+This one, this one, this one, this one, this one, this one, and this one are all on my list to take a look at (mainly to see product color) and start testing!

 Okay, let’s get to it!